 Why do some cards charge a conversion fee on top of cashback?

 Crypto cards on Visa and Mastercard networks must settle in fiat.
 When you load crypto onto a prepaid card, the issuer converts it to USD or EUR.
 Some charge an explicit conversion fee (0.9% to 1.75%), while others embed the cost in a wider exchange rate spread.
-Cards funded with stablecoins (USDC/USDT) avoid this because the conversion is 1:1.
+Stablecoin-funded cards usually have tighter conversion costs than volatile-asset cards, but card-level FX fees and network conversion still matter.

 Do I pay tax on crypto cashback rewards?

 In most jurisdictions (including the US and EU), cashback is treated as a post-purchase rebate, not income.
 You do not owe tax when you receive it.
 However, when you later sell or spend those rewards, you trigger a capital gains event based on the difference between the value when received and when disposed.
+Receiving cashback in stablecoins (USDC/USDT) simplifies this because the token value does not fluctuate, creating near-zero capital gains.
 Track your cost basis from day one.
+For the full breakdown covering US 1099-DA, UK CARF, and EU DAC8 reporting, see our crypto card tax manual.

 Which asset is best for receiving cashback?